|Acrolinx for Firefox||1.1|

-Before you install Acrolinx for Firefox, make sure that you have the following software installed:
+Before you install Acrolinx for Firefox, make sure that you've installed the following:

-Check our compatibility guide if you want to know if Acrolinx for Firefox works with your local platform and with your Acrolinx platform.
+Check our compatibility guide if you want to know whether Acrolinx for Firefox works with your local platforms.

 IntroductionYou can use Acrolinx for Firefox to check content in editable fields on most web pages.
 Acrolinx for Firefox is great if you have web content that you want to check but don't yet have an Acrolinx product to use in your web CMS.